Iradu15/KnowShare/README.md

 ## General Description
 KnowShare is a Crowd Knowledge Contribution community-driven platform that allows users to share and contribute knowledge on a wide range of topics.
-It offer a user-friendly way of organizing and accessing articles based on various categories.
+It offers a user-friendly way of organizing and accessing articles based on various categories.

 ## Features
 One of the key features is a linear versioning system that allows for multiple versions of an article.